SherylPhilip/The-Sparks-Foundation-Internship/README.md

 # The-Sparks-Foundation-Internship
 The Spark Foundation Data Science and  Business Analytics internship tasks repository.
-Task 1 : StudentScoresPrediction  To predict the score of a student based on the number of hours studied Used Linear regression  model to univariate regression of independent variable Hours to predict the dependable variable Scores and further used this regression model to predict the score of a student who studies for 9.25 hrs/ day.
+Task 1 : StudentScoresPrediction
+To predict the score of a student based on the number of hours studied Used Linear regression  model to univariate regression of independent variable Hours to predict the dependable variable Scores and further used this regression model to predict the score of a student who studies for 9.25 hrs/ day.
 The model  has been evaluated with Goodness of Fitness - R2, MSE  to evaluate the model.
+What will be predicted score if a student studies for 9.25 hrs/ day?